Willy Røgeberg

 Willy Røgeberg (1 December 1905 - 15 December 1969) was a Norwegian rifle shooter who competed before and after World War II.

+Career

+After his Olympic medal in 1936 he started his own guns and sporting equipment business in Oslo.

+Medals and awards

 He won two Olympic medals.
 He won his first Olympic medal in 50 m Rifle, prone at the 1936 Summer Olympics in Berlin.
 After the war he won a bronze medal at the 1948 Summer Olympics in London, this time in 300 m Rifle, Three positions.
 He also won several medals in the ISSF World Shooting Championships.

-After his Olympic medal in 1936 he started his own guns and sporting equipment business in Oslo.
+Imprisonment

 During the Second World War German occupation of Norway, Røgeberg was arrested by the Germans on 29 May 1942 on weapons related charges.
 He was imprisoned at Møllergata 19 from 29 May to 5 October, 1942, and then at Grini concentration camp as prisoner no. 4776 from 5 October 1942 to 22 December 1943.